Crysicia/THP_S6/README.md

 # CSV and JSON manipulation exercises !

 ## :wrench: Installation guide
-Here's some text, so you can do this and that, install like this :
+You can install this awesome project using some über-simple commands like :

     $ git clone https://github.com/Crysicia/THP-CSV-Day14.git
     $ cd THP-CSV-Day14